In These Stones Horizons Sing

-In These Stones, Horizons Sing is a work for chorus and orchestra composed by Karl Jenkins.
+In These Stones Horizons Sing is a work for baritone, chorus, and orchestra composed by Karl Jenkins.
 It was commissioned for the opening of Wales Millennium Centre and first performed at its opening in November 2004.
 The work includes text in both English and Welsh written by Menna Elfyn, Grahame Davies, and Gwyneth Lewis.

 Structure

 The work is divided into four short movements; the first movement is further divided into two parts.
 A typical performance takes 10–15 minutes.
 The movements are: